-Gram-positive bacilli (rods) are divided their ability to produce spores.
+Gram-positive bacilli (rods) are divided into their ability to produce spores.
 Bacillus and Clostridia are spore-forming rods while Listeria and Corynebacterium are not.
 Spore-forming rods that produce spores can survive in environments for many years.
-Also, the ranching filament rods encompass Nocardia and actinomyces.
+Also, the branching filament rods encompass Nocardia and actinomyces.

-Staphylococcus aereus is a gram-positive, catalase positive, coagulase positive cocci in clusters.
-S. aureus can cause inflammatory diseases including skin infections, pneumonia, endocarditis, septic arthritis, osteomyelitis, and abscesses.
-S aureus can also cause toxic shock syndrome (TSST-1), scalded skin syndrome (exfoliative toxin, and food poisoning (enterotoxin).
+Staphylococcus aureus is a gram-positive, catalase-positive, coagulase-positive cocci in clusters.
+S. aureus can cause inflammatory diseases, including skin infections, pneumonia, endocarditis, septic arthritis, osteomyelitis, and abscesses.
+S. aureus can also cause toxic shock syndrome (TSST-1), scalded skin syndrome (exfoliative toxin, and food poisoning (enterotoxin).

-Staphylococcus epidermidis is a gram-positive, catalase positive, coagulase negative cocci in cluster.
+Staphylococcus epidermidis is a gram-positive, catalase-positive, coagulase-negative cocci in clusters.
 Novobiocin sensitive.
 S. epidermidis commonly infects prosthetic devices and IV catheters producing biofilms.
 Staphylococcus saprophyticus is novobiocin resistant and is a normal flora of the genital tract and perineum.
-S. saprophyticus accounts for the second most common cause of uncomplicated UTI.
+S. saprophyticus accounts for the second most common cause of uncomplicated urinary tract infection (UTI).

-Streptococcus pneumoniae is a gram-positive, encapsulated, lancet-shaped diplococci most commonly causing otitis media, pneumonia, sinusitis, and meningitis.
-Streptococcus viridans consist of Strep. mutans and Strep mitis found in normal flora of the oropharynx commonly causing dental carries and subacute bacterial endocarditis (Strep. sanguinis).
+Streptococcus pneumoniae is a gram-positive, encapsulated, lancet-shaped diplococci, most commonly causing otitis media, pneumonia, sinusitis, and meningitis.
+Streptococcus viridans consist of Strep. mutans and Strep mitis found in the normal flora of the oropharynx commonly causing dental carries and subacute bacterial endocarditis (Strep. sanguinis).

 Streptococcus pyogenes is a gram-positive group A cocci which can cause pyogenic infections (pharyngitis, cellulitis, impetigo, erysipelas), toxigenic infections (scarlet fever, necrotizing fasciitis), and immunologic infections (glomerulonephritis and rheumatic fever).
 ASO titer detects S. pyogenes infections.

-Streptococcus agalactiae is a gram-positive group B cocci which colonize the vagina and is found mainly in babies.
+Streptococcus agalactiae is a gram-positive group B cocci that colonize the vagina and is found mainly in babies.
 Pregnant women need to be screened with GBS at 35-37 weeks of gestation.

 Enterococci is a gram-positive group D cocci found mainly in the colonic flora and can cause biliary tract infections and UTIs.
 Vancomycin-resistant enterococci (VRE) are an important cause of nosocomial infections.

-Clostridia is a gram-positive spore-forming rod consisting C tetani, C botulinum, C perfringes, and C difficile.
-C difficile is often secondary to antibiotic use (clindamycin/ampicillin), PPI use, and recent hospitalization.
+Clostridia is a gram-positive spore-forming rod consisting of C. tetani, C. botulinum, C. perfringens, and C. difficile.
+C. difficile is often secondary to antibiotic use (clindamycin/ampicillin), PPI use, and recent hospitalization.
 Treatment involves primarily with oral vancomycin.

 Bacillus anthracis is a gram-positive spore-forming rod that produces anthrax toxin resulting in an ulcer with a black eschar.
 Bacillus cereus is a gram-positive rod that can be acquired from spores surviving under-cooked or reheated rice.
 Symptoms include nausea, vomiting, and watery non-bloody diarrhea.

-Corynebacterium diphtheria is a gram-positive club-shaped rod which can cause pseudomembranous pharyngitis, myocarditis, and arrhythmias.
+Corynebacterium diphtheria is a gram-positive club-shaped rod that can cause pseudomembranous pharyngitis, myocarditis, and arrhythmias.
 Toxoid vaccines prevent diphtheria.